Araffe/vdc-networking-lab/readme.md

 **1)** SSH into the virtual machine named *OnPrem-VM1* as you did earlier.

-**2)** From within this VM, attempt to SSH to the first virtual machine inside the Spoke 1 virtual network (e.g. with an IP address of 10.1.1.5):
+**2)** From within this VM, attempt to SSH to the first virtual machine inside the Spoke 1 virtual network (e.g. with an IP address of 10.1.1.5) - this will fail:

 <pre lang="...">
 ssh labuser@10.1.1.5